AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 * **`Authorization`**: Required for authentication with the API.
 Format is the string `"Bearer {ACCESS_TOKEN}`.
 * **`x-api-key`**: Required for authentication with the API.
 Found in the Adobe I/O console under the JWT service credentials as "Client ID".
 * **`x-adobe-vgid`**: Required for this endpoint.
 The visitor group ID.
 See [Visitor groups](visitor-groups.md).
-* **`x-adobe-idempotency-key`**: Optional.
-Allows you to manually specify the `file_id` of the file contained in the API call.
-If you do not send this header, Adobe automatically generates a `file_id` for you and includes it in the response JSON object.

 You must also add the file, which should be compressed in gzip format, and included as multipart/form-data.